Master of Science in Nursing (MSN)

 Discover the rewards of graduate nursing at the University of San Francisco (USF) School of Nursing and Health Professions.
 Unlike traditional programs, the MSN program emphasizes leadership, quality, safety, and evidence-based education.
 You will learn from a framework that integrates the humanities, public health, and physical and organizational sciences into nursing practice.
 As a nurse with a USF master’s education, you are prepared to lead and succeed in today's complex and dynamic health care system, while also keeping in mind the idea of cura personalis, or "care of the whole person".
 This particularly Jesuit approach to a nursing education ensures that you have a global perspective when making health care decisions.

-The School of Nursing and Health Professions offers two (2) entry points toward a master of science degree in nursing – the first entry point is for individuals who have a nursing background (registered nurses or RNs), and the second for individuals with a baccalaureate degree in a field outside of nursing.
+The School of Nursing and Health Professions offers two (2) entry points toward a master of science degree in nursing – one entry point is for individuals who have a nursing background (registered nurses or RNs), and the second for individuals with a baccalaureate degree in a field outside of nursing.
 Choose a track that is appropriate for your background to learn more about admission requirements, deadlines, curriculum patterns and more.

 Why get a MSN at USF?